cheminfo/eln-docs/docs/30_structural_analysis/nmr/generator/README.md

 # NMR dataset generator

-This tool is designed with the main purpose of building artificial 1H NMR data sets from your own library of molecules.
-This could be useful to help with identification of metabolites or in the process of developing new statistical methods.
-The current version allows to generate a dataset from any file in `.mol` or `.sdf` format, define the number of categories and the population for each of them, attribute a concentration distribution (or default ones) to each molecule and add some artificial noise.
+This tool is designed to build artificial 1H NMR datasets from your own library of molecules.
+This can be useful for identifying metabolites or developing new statistical methods.
+The current version allows you to generate a dataset from any file in `.mol` or `.sdf` format, define the number of categories and the population for each, assign a concentration distribution (or use default ones) to each molecule, and add artificial noise.

 ![formats](images/fmts.png)